fabberr/AdventOfCode2022/README.md

 ## Building
 To build each solution, navigate to their respective directories (i.e. `cd src/day01`) and simply run `make`.

 A `make run` target is also provided for running the built executables right away.
+Forwarding arguments to the programs through this target can be done by setting an environment variable like such: `make run args='<args-for-solution-executable>'`